toto6321/Note/Unix Time Overview - From MySQL's Date Type.md

 The SQL statements above are executed over a table **msg_log **in which column **date** is in `Date` Type while column **c_time** is in `Timestamp` Type.
 All of them select 6 records from 25538 records.

-* SQL 1: query with date string
+* SQL 1: query with a date string
-* SQL 2: query with timestamp string
+* SQL 2: query with a timestamp string
-* SQL 3: query with unix time transformed by MySQL built-in function `unix_timestamp`
+* SQL 3: query with an unix time transformed by MySQL built-in function `unix_timestamp`

 The following table shows how many seconds they take respectively.